 Before removing the knife drive box pulley, remove the knife drive box from the header.
-Refer to Removing Knife Drive Box, page 147.
+Refer to Removing Knife Drive Box, page 136.

-- 1. Ensure the splines and bores in the pulley and drive arm are free of paint, oil, and solvents. - 2.
-Apply two bands (A) of medium-strength threadlocker (Loctite® 243 or equivalent) around the shaft as shown at right.
+- 1. Ensure the splines and bores in the pulley and drive arm are free of paint, oil, and solvents. - Apply two bands (A) of medium-strength threadlocker (Loctite[®] 243 or equivalent) around the shaft as shown at right.
 Apply one band at the end of the spline and the second band in the middle. - 3.
-Install the pulley (B) until flush with the end of the shaft. - 4.
-Secure the pulley with 5/8 x 3 in. hex head bolt with distorted thread NC lock nut and torque to 217 Nm (160 lbf·ft).
+Press pulley (B) onto shaft until flush with the end of the shaft. - 4.
+Secure the pulley with a 5/8 x 3 in. hex head bolt with distorted thread NC lock nut and torque to 217 Nm (160 lbf·ft).